History of HOPE

 Safe sleep – then and now

-Initially, HOPE Network focused on pregnancy and the first year of life.
-Beginning in 1984, HOPE Network accepted and distributed used cribs to low-income single mothers.
-As concerns about product recalls and SIDS increased, however, the program evolved.
+At the outset, HOPE Network directed its efforts toward supporting pregnancy and the initial year of a child’s life.
+Starting in 1984, HOPE Network started receiving and distributing previously owned cribs to low-income single mothers.
+However, as apprehensions regarding product recalls and Sudden Infant Death Syndrome (SIDS) grew, the program underwent adaptation.

 Ongoing support